 Now, when it comes to answering who should undertake the task of regulating tech and online companies, 30% of survey respondents said it should be independent bodies of experts.

 This is quite different from the current regulators which include the Federal Trade Commission (FTC), the executive and state and house legislatures.

 Google Answers Hold Merit?

-An overwhelming 61% of survey respondents said that they believe medical answers from Google are verified by medical professions.
+An overwhelming 61% of survey respondents said that they believe medical answers from Google are verified by medical professionals.
 This is quite concerning and alarming as the content which Google spits up for medical search queries of any sort can also contain answers that haven’t undergone any review by medical professionals.

 Google does prioritise content from trustable sources such as the CDC when one searches for terms such as ’COVID-19 symptoms’.
-However, this does not mean all medical content ranked by Google are vetted by someone from a medical background.
+However, this does not mean all medical content ranked by Google is vetted by someone from a medical background.